 Save the update on the SD card and reinsert the card into the console.
 Turn the console on and wait for the shown message.
 Choose “Install” to start the installation.
 The console will be restarted and you’ll need to accept the license agreement again.

 Still need help?
 Go to the electronic manual (bottom right corner in the main menu).
 Lots of interesting and useful information!

 X. Emulation Quality

-You need to pay attentions, what kind of roms you’re using and what region is set in the console main settings.
-It is better to use the regtion Auto, so that the system will adjust the speed of the emulation.
+You need to pay attention, what kind of roms you’re using and what region is set in the console main settings.
+It is better to use the region Auto, so that the system will adjust the speed of the emulation.